CodiumTeam/legacy-training-php/weather-kata/README.md

 # Weather kata
-We cannot control the weather but we can predict it.
+We cannot control the weather, but we can predict it.

-This kata has a code that request the weather prediction from Metaweather.
+This kata has a code that request the weather prediction from different services.

 ## Goal
 - Test coupled code.